Why you must look at your B&B competitors

 Secretly request their advertising and promotional literature and spend time reading it.
 Visit their website and make sure you know every nook and cranny of it.
-Subscribe to their newsletters and request their free downloads, remembering, of course, to use an email address that isn’t linked to your B&B!
+Subscribe to their newsletters and request their free downloads, remembering, of course, to use an email address that isn’t linked to your business!

 And then you need to find out what they charge.
 Don’t just check their rates online – make a phone call, pretend you’re a prospective guest and discover exactly what their sales pitch is and what really is their best price.
 You might be quite surprised!